gudongfeng/gudongfeng.github.io/_posts/2019-10-10-mxnet-image-classification.md

 author: gdf
 description: "This tutorial tell you how to use mxnet to setup pretrain image classification model"
 ---

+Jupyter Notebook can be found in here: [NoteBook](/assets/notebooks/MXNet-CV.ipynb)
 ```python
 # Part 1: Download the dataset (cifar10 for experiment purpose)
 from keras.datasets import cifar10